Manuals

 Dante

 Dante® is the industry-standard protocol for transmitting high-quality audio over IP networks.
-This guide will help you quickly set up Dante routing between your KLANG devices and other Dante-enabled gear.
+This guide will help you to quickly set up Dante routing between your KLANG devices and other Dante-enabled gear.
 Whether you’re building a simple monitoring setup or integrating into a complex network, you’ll find step-by-step instructions and best practices to get started with confidence.

 Quick Start Guide